TeamKnown/Crum/README.md

 <img width='24%'src="public/Public_4.gif">
 </p >

-Dropped and Collected Crums will be recorded in the user's Profile
+Dropped and Collected Crums are recorded in the user's Profile

 <p float="left">
 <em minWidth=’24%’>Exhibit 1: April is able to check her history of dropped Crums in her User Profile.
 She can also see which user has collected her Crum.</em><br/>